Our office will contact you 24 hours before your appointment to confirm your scheduled arrival time and provide prep instructions.

 Arthrograms typically take up to 30 minutes or more.

-Our technologist will prepare and guide you by explaining the procedure, assisting in removal of jewelry and other metal objects, and positioning you to ensure the highest quality images are obtained from your exam.
+Our technologist will prepare and guide you by explaining the procedure and positioning you to ensure the highest quality images are obtained from your exam.

 Results are available within 24 - 48 hours.

 We recommend that you call and schedule a follow-up appointment with your healthcare provider to discuss the results.

 © 2022 North Carolina Diagnostic Imaging, All Rights Reserved

 Translation services on this website are provided via Google™ Translate, a free automated translation service that can translate text into different languages.
 This tool is for your convenience only, and should not be considered exact and may in some cases include incorrect language.
 No warranty of any kind is made as to the accuracy, correctness, or reliability of any information translated by Google™ Translate.
 Please know that when a translation is requested, you will be leaving the the North Carolina Diagnostic Imaging website and any person or entity who relies on these translation services does so at his or her own risk.
 If you have any questions about Google™ Translate, please click the following link: Google™ Translate FAQs.